 \section{Monte Carlo simulations}

-In this section, we performed Monte Carlo simulations to generate a large number of mock GRBs to further test the existence of the Amati relation and the Yonetoku relation.
-For this purpose, we perform Monte Carlo simulations in the following steps: \begin{itemize} \item[(i)] Generate a group of 8 input parameters randomly, assuming that each parameter follows a particular distribution.
-This group of parameters define a mock GRB. \item[(ii)] Use our model to numerically calculate the corresponding values of $\Ep$, $\Eiso$, and $\Lp$ for this mock GRB; \item[(iii)] Repeat the above two steps until we get a large sample of mock GRBs; \item[(iv)] Plot the mock bursts on the $\Ep-\Eiso$ plane and the $\Ep-\Lp$ plane, and get a best-fit correlation for them. \end{itemize}
+In this section, we perform Monte Carlo simulations to generate a large number of mock GRBs to further test the existence of the Amati relation and the Yonetoku relation.
+For this purpose, we performed Monte Carlo simulations as follows.
+First, a group of eight input parameters is generated randomly, assuming that each parameter follows a particular distribution.
+This group of parameters defines a mock GRB.
+Second, our model is applied to numerically calculate the corresponding values of $\Ep$, $\Eiso$, and $\Lp$ for this mock GRB.
+The above two steps are repeated until we obtain a large sample of mock GRBs.
+Finally, the mock bursts are plotted on the $\Ep-\Eiso$ plane and the $\Ep-\Lp$ plane, and a best-fit correlation is obtained for them.

-For convenience, let us designate the distribution function of a particular parameter $a$ as $D(a)$.
+For convenience, we designate the distribution function of a particular parameter $a$ as $D(a)$.
 Here $a$ refers to the input parameters (i.e., $\gamma$, $B^{\prime}$, $\ginj$, $\jet$, $\obs$, $p$, $m_{\rm{sh}}c^{2}$, and $d$).
-Three kinds of distributions are adapted in this study: (i) The normal Gaussian distribution, which is noted as $N(\mu,\sigma)$, where $\mu$ and $\sigma$ refer to the mean value and standard deviation, respectively; (ii) The uniform distribution, which is noted as $U(\rm{min},\rm{max})$, where $\rm{min}$ and $\rm{max}$ define the range of the parameter; (iii) The log-normal distribution, noted as $D(\log(a))$, which means that $\log (a)$ follows a normal Gaussian distribution of $N(\mu,\sigma)$.
-The detailed distribution for each of the input parameter adopted in our Monte Carlo simulations is described below.
+Three kinds of distributions are adopted in this study: (i) A normal Gaussian distribution, which is noted as $N(\mu,\sigma)$, where $\mu$ and $\sigma$ refer to the mean value and standard deviation, respectively. (ii) A uniform distribution, which is noted as $U(\rm{min},\rm{max})$, where $\rm{min}$ and $\rm{max}$ define the range of the parameter.
+Finally, (iii) a log-normal distribution, noted as $D(\log(a))$, which means that $\log (a)$ follows a normal Gaussian distribution of $N(\mu,\sigma)$.
+The detailed distribution for each of the input parameters adopted in our Monte Carlo simulations is described below.

-The ranges of some input parameters, such as $\gamma$, $\jet$ and $\obs$, can be inferred from observations.
-For the bulk Lorentz factor, a distribution of $D(\log(\gamma))=N(2.2,0.8)$ is assumed, which is consistent with observational constraints \citep{Liang..2010,Ghirlanda..2018}.
-As for the angle parameters, we set $\jet$ as a uniform distribution of $D(\jet)=U(0.04,0.2)$ for both on-axis and off-axis cases \citep{Frail..2001,Wang..2018}.
-The distribution of $\obs$ is taken as $D(\obs)=U(0.0,0.2)$ in the on-axis cases, together with the restriction of $\jet\ge\obs$.
-On the other hand, in the off-axis cases, $\obs$ is taken as $D(\obs)=U(0.1,0.5)$, together with $\jet<\obs$.
+The ranges of some input parameters, such as $\gamma$, $\jet$, and $\obs$, can be inferred from observations.
+For the bulk Lorentz factor, a distribution of $D(\log(\gamma))=N(2.2,0.8)$ was assumed, which is consistent with observational constraints \citep{Liang..2010,Ghirlanda..2018}.
+As for the angle parameters, we set $\jet$ as a uniform distribution of $D(\jet)=U(0.04,0.2)$ for the on- and off-axis cases \citep{Frail..2001,Wang..2018}.
+The distribution of $\obs$ was taken as $D(\obs)=U(0.0,0.2)$ in the on-axis cases, together with the restriction of $\jet\ge\obs$.
+On the other hand, in the off-axis cases, $\obs$ was taken as $D(\obs)=U(0.1,0.5)$, together with $\jet<\obs$.